TERREMEMBER/znbase/docs/content/latest/contribute/core-database/build-from-src-centos.md

 export PATH=$HOME/tools/apache-maven-3.6.3/bin:$PATH
 ```

-For building YugabyteDB Java code, you'll need to install Java and Apache Maven.
+For building ZNbaseDB Java code, you'll need to install Java and Apache Maven.

 ## Build release package
 You can build a release package by executing: